KeirSweeney/InuitCarousel/readme.md

 # Next Tasks

+- [ ] Finish JS usage in Readme
-- [ ] set starting slide if undefined.
+- [ ] Set starting slide if undefined.
-- [ ] allow more customisation of the Carousel through jQuery options.
+- [ ] Allow more customisation of the Carousel through jQuery options.
 - [ ] Re-factor and optimise SASS.
 - [ ] Test other image aspect ratios.
 - [ ] Re-structure html for accesability ease.